 According to World Bank estimates, aflatoxin alone costs African maize farmers hundreds of millions of dollars annually (Ugo et al., 2024; Olawale et al., 2025).
 What's even more tragic is that it stunts the growth of millions of children who eat that grain on a daily basis.
 All of this highlights a depressing fact: the food safety systems we have relied upon for many years were built around weather patterns that are no longer present.
 A climate that consistently breaks records is simply too much for checklists based on the past to handle (Olaoye et al., 2024).

 Consequently, scientists are using new technologies to fight back.
 Predictive systems have proliferated over the last ten years.
 In order to predict epidemics weeks in advance, machine-learning models now take into account human travel patterns, bacterial genome sequencing, and satellite weather data.
-Where salmonella, Vibrio, or toxic algae are expected to spread under various future climate scenarios is shown on detailed maps.
+Where Salmonella, Vibrio, or toxic algae are expected to spread under various future climate scenarios is shown on detailed maps.
 Early-warning systems that text farmers or health officials when conditions become dangerous have been tested in a few nations.
 Yet the field is still scattered (Rahman et al., 2023; Ekundayo, 2024).
 Most models focus on one pathogen in one region, testing standards vary greatly, and nearly no one has examined all the different approaches side by side or merged their forecasts into a comprehensive global picture (Seinsche et al., 2024; Nejstgaard et al., 2025).
 The main assessments and reports of the last few years have done a fantastic job raising the alarm, but the world has altered considerably since 2020 (Jimoh and Falakin, 2025; Lawal et al., 2025b).
 We have lived through record-shattering heatwaves, deadly floods, significant advancements in artificial intelligence, and serious gaps in disease surveillance because the world was focused on the coronavirus epidemic.

 2. Methods